tranarchy/simpleoverlay/README.md

 sudo make install
 ```

-To support 32-bit games (such as HL2) you will need to run
+For 32-bit game support (such as HL2) you will need to run

 ```
 make multilib